 Consistency is key, so strive to perform at least 150 minutes a week performing moderately rigorous activities, lift some weights, and make better nutrition choices.

 Benefits of Cardio for Muscle Building

 Your metabolism is very important when it comes to building muscle and losing fat.
-Cardio stokes your metabolism and will burn fat and build lean muscle.
-Metabolism is the most important thing to control on a drug-free athlete because it determines how well you lean up and how much muscle mass you can build and maintain on a cut.
+Cardio stokes your metabolism and will burn fat, while lifting will help build lean muscle.

 You must keep your heart rate elevated to burn body fat while doing cardio.
-There are many magical formulas saying 50-80% of your maximum heart rate is best, or you only do cardio in a fasted state.
-All of this is valid and studies support these claims, but for all intents and purposes, if you are breathing heavy but able to carry on a conversation still, you are working hard enough.
+There are many gurus that say exercising at 50-80% of your maximum heart rate is best, or you only do cardio in a fasted state.

 Cardio burns calories and if you do not eat enough to cover the calories burned during cardio, you have a chance of stalling your muscle growth.
 If your sole purpose is to build muscle and you are not eating enough food to stay in a calorie surplus, you will not build any muscle.

-This sort of over-training stalls your progress and could lead to getting sick.
-Unless you are able to add more rest, food, and relaxation to your life, there is a possibility of over-training if you add in too much cardio.
+This sort of over-training stalls your progress.
+Unless you can add more rest, food, and relaxation to your life, there is a possibility of over-training if you add in too much cardio.

 If you’ve found this article helpful, leave a comment below along with answers to these questions: